Mu-Magdy/ML/README.md

 # ML
-Hands on machine learning with machine learning with scikit learn code
+From #### Hands on machine learning with machine learning with scikit learn code

 Trying to put all the code in the book in this repo to gain experience and insights